paul-distefano/graphrag-toolkit/docs/graph-model.md

 ## Graph Model

-The graphrag-toolkit uses a form of hierarchical [lexical graph](https://graphr.ag/reference/knowledge-graph/lexical-graph-hierarchical-structure/) that is auto-generated graph derived from unstructured sources, and whose job is to help question-answering systems retrieve information which is *semantically dissimilar from the question*, but nonetheless *relevant to the answer*.
+The graphrag-toolkit uses a form of hierarchical [lexical graph](https://graphr.ag/reference/knowledge-graph/lexical-graph-hierarchical-structure/), auto-generated from unstructured sources, whose job is to help question-answering systems retrieve information which is *semantically dissimilar from the question*, but nonetheless *relevant to the answer*.

 The graph has three tiers: